Permea-lab/permea-signal-ml/README.md

 Permea Signal ML is the first public evidence package in the broader Permea program.
 It is designed as a reproducible, benchmark-aware workflow for early-stage computational validation and candidate prioritization before experimental validation.

-This repository focuses on an initial focus: BBB-oriented peptide and delivery-signal modeling from sequence-derived physicochemical features.
+The initial focus of this repository is BBB-oriented peptide and delivery-signal modeling from sequence-derived physicochemical features.

 ## Why this repository exists